Coppernic/coppernic.github.io/docs/sdk/barcode/library.md

 CpcBarcode library
 ==================

-CpcBarcode is a library to control barcode reader on Coppernic's devices.
+CpcBarcode is a library to control the barcode reader on Coppernic's devices.

 > For C-One and C-five :
 > Old documentation [here](https://github.com/Coppernic/BarcodeSample/blob/release/1.0/readme.md)